R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method

 The successive subspace learning (SSL) paradigm was introduced for point cloud classification (called PointHop) in \cite{zhang2020pointhop} and for image classification (called PixelHop) in \cite{chen2020pixelhop}, respectively.
 The idea was originated from the Saab (successive approximation with adjusted bias) transform, which is a variant of principal component analysis (PCA), in \cite{kuo2019interpretable}.
 The Saab transform adds a bias term to the PCA transform to address the sign confusion problem when multiple PCA stages are in cascade.

-PointHop uses statistics of 3D points to learn point cloud features in an unsupervised one-pass manner.
-This procedure is summarized below.
-The attribute of a local point is constructed based on the point distribution in its local neighborhood.
+PointHop uses {the} statistics of 3D points to learn point cloud features in an unsupervised one-pass manner.
+This procedure is summarized {as follows.
+First}, the attributes of a local point are constructed based on the distribution of points in its local neighborhood.
 All point attributes from the training data are collected and their covariance matrix is analyzed to define the Saab transform at the first PointHop unit.
 This process is repeated, which leads to multiple PointHop units.
 The corresponding receptive field grows as the hop number increases.
 Later, the channel-wise Saab (c/w Saab) transform was introduced in PointHop++ \cite{zhang2020pointhop++}.
-The c/w Saab transform is more effective than the Saab transform in computational complexity and storage complexity (i.e. a smaller model size).
-Features at different hop units of PointHop (or PointHop++) are pooled to get the global feature vector and fed into a classifier for the classification task.
+The c/w Saab transform is more effective than the Saab transform {with regard to} computational complexity and storage complexity (i.e., model size).
+Features at different hop units of PointHop (or PointHop++) are pooled to {obtain} the global feature vector and fed to a classifier for the classification task.